 Crocodiles are slow moving, except when they’re not, and incredibly patient—particularly when it comes to their favorite sport: revenge.

-“As proud as an eagle” is a common saying, and is usually not meant as a compliment.
+“As proud as an eagle” is a common saying.
 Natural aristocrats, eagles are quick to take offense, and their keen eyesight makes them natural guards and scouts.
-Eagles cannot fly by default, but are able to learn.
+Eagles cannot fly by default but are able to learn.

 Elephants naturally form a matriarchal society: females are in charge of government and business, while most adult males skulk around the sidelines trying to find ways to be useful.
 Young males often go on quests to try to win glory; they are natural story-tellers and have exceptional memories.